nickmmark/urinalysis-app/README.md

 Bilirubin | 30 seconds | white to grey/pink <> trace to 3+
 Glucose | 30 seconds | blue to green to brown <> 0 to 2000 mg/ml glucose

-Immediately, several challenges are evident:
-- different samples require waiting different amounts of time before interpretation; [*reading too soon or too late can cause errors*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4935544/figure/F1/) (*under-development* or *over-development*)
-- aligning the sample (which is covered in urine) to the guide (on the side of the bottle) is necessary to interpret the results; this can be messy and it is easy to misread (*'frameshift error'*)
-- there can be significant subjectivity in interpreting the results; for example [8% of men and 0.5% of women are color blind](https://en.wikipedia.org/wiki/Color_blindness) (*misreading*)
-- interpretation is sensitive to *[lighting conditions](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4935544/figure/F1/)*  (*misreading*)
-- the results must be promptly written down to document them before the strip changes (*over-development* or *transcription error*)
-- *understanding* the test results requires the use to combine the results of several test components and interpret the results holistically (e.g. the presence of both leukocytes and nitrites is highly suggestive of UTI)

 ### app design
 ![mockup of proposed interface/functionality](https://github.com/nickmmark/urinalysis-app/blob/master/figures/urine_app-design.gif)